Talbot-Lago Coupé T150 C-SS Figoni & Falaschi "Teardrop" "Memory Edition" Aubergine CMC M-179

 • Rear axle with longitudinal leaf springs

-• Cable drum brakes all around
+• Cable-actuated drum brakes all around

-Engine capacity: 3,996 cc
+Displacement: 3,996 cc

-Perfomance: Depending on the version, between 140 and 160 hp at 4,200 rpm
+Power: depending on the version, between 140 and 160 hp at 4,200 rpm

-Top speed: approx. 185 km/h
+Top Speed: approx. 185 km/h

-Front track width: 1,360 (1,372) mm
+Track width front: 1,360 (1,372) mm

-Rear track width: 1,360 (1,461) mm
+Track width rear: 1,360 (1,461) mm

 Wheelbase: 2,650 mm

-Production period/number of pieces: 1937-1939; 16 units
+Production period/quantity: 1937-1939; 16 units